AdobeDocs/analytics.en/help/components/segmentation/sub-hit.md

 ---
 # Sub-hit analysis

+{{release-limited-testing}}

 Sub-hit analysis lets you analyze product data at a level more granular than the hit level.
 Instead of filtering on entire hits, you can segment on individual products within hits.
 For example, segmenting on a specific product category without including all other products purchased in the same order.

 In Adobe Analytics, the [Products variable](/help/components/dimensions/product.md) can capture multiple products on a single hit.
 Without sub-hit analysis, segmenting on a product attribute returns all hits where any product within a hit matches the product attribute.
 The result is incorrect attribution and inflated revenue metrics.
 Sub-hit analysis scopes the filter to individual product rows within a hit and solves these issues.

 In sub-hit analysis exclude logic behaves differently from standard hit-level exclusion against the Products variable.
-When you exclude product attributes within the [!UICONTROL Product] container, the segment returns hits that **have products** but don't match your exclusion criteria.
+When you exclude product attributes within the [!UICONTROL Products] container, the segment returns hits that **have products** but don't match your exclusion criteria.
 The segment does not return hits with no products at all.

 ## Example